esbudylin/modest/README.md

 ### Manual installation

 If you want to avoid LuaRocks, you should consider two things about the project.
-First, Modest depends on [LPeg](https://www.inf.puc-rio.br/~roberto/lpeg/), a library partially written in C, which you will need to install manually.
+First, Modest depends on [LPeg](https://www.inf.puc-rio.br/~roberto/lpeg/), a library partially written in C, which you will need to install separately.
 Second, the project is written in Fennel, a language that transpiles to Lua.
 To use Modest in your Lua code, you can either embed Fennel compiler in your project or perform ahead-of-time compilation of the Fennel files.
 I recommend the latter option.
 To do so, [install Fennel](https://fennel-lang.org/setup#downloading-fennel) and run the following command from the project's root directory:

 ```sh
 fennel --require-as-include --skip-include re,lpeg --compile modest/init.fnl > modest.lua